 Privately-Operated Ferries in Sydney

-The rules for dogs on private-operated ferries in Sydney are generally more flexible, with dogs of all sizes often permitted on board, with just the requirement they that are leashed.
+The rules for dogs on private-operated ferries in Sydney are generally more flexible, with dogs of all sizes sometimes permitted on board with just the requirement they that are leashed, but this seems to be changing.
 Read on to find out the specific rules for each ferry company and whether you can take dogs on ferries in Sydney…

 Manly Fast Ferry

 Manly Fast Ferry operates regular ferry services between Circular Quay and Manly, taking a quicker 20 minutes compared to 30 minutes on the traditional ferries.
 There’s even a bar onboard.
-They also operate a ferry service between Manly and Watsons Bay.
+They also previously operated a ferry service between Manly and Watsons Bay.

-When I’ve spoken to Manly Fast Ferry staff members, I have been told that pets merely need to be restrained on their ferries, not necessarily in an enclosed carrier, and stay on the outside deck.
-I’ve encountered smaller dogs travelling like this on their ferries and also seen photos of larger dogs.
+I’ve been told by email that pets merely need to be restrained, not necessarily in an enclosed carrier, plus stay on the outside deck.
+In the past I’ve encountered smaller dogs travelling like this on their ferries and also seen photos of larger dogs.

 Cronulla Ferries